masalha-96/reading-notes/Code 201/read-13.md

 ### 2. get function
-* I used it, to covert my array to numbers again with JSON.parse() method.
+* used to covert my array to numbers again with JSON.parse() method.

 **function getStoredItems()** {